Design Fads in Movie Posters: I’ll Have What She’s Having

 As designers we appreciate when movie posters dare to be different.
 Here are some from recent movies that avoided ho-hum, nothing-new-here designs.
 We’re glad they did:

-Have a favorite movie poster to share, or another design trend you’ve noticed at the multiplex?
+Have a favorite movie poster to share, or noticed another design fad in movie poster design at the multiplex?
 Connect with us @network9.
 We can’t wait to talk movies with you.